kumahq/kuma/docs/proposals/multicluster.md

   - port: 18080 # picked automatically
     tags:
       service: elastic
-      cluster: k8s-cluster-1 # cluster name will be provided when starting a Local CP and used here
+      cluster: k8s-cluster-1 # cluster name will be provided when starting a Remote CP and used here
   - port: 18081
     tags:
       service: redis